-If you already have SQL server running on your system, make sure that it allows Windows authentication.
+For newer versions of SQL server, or if you already have SQL server running on your system, make sure that it allows Windows authentication.

 Also, in order for eLecture server installation program to create an empty eLecture database, make sure that "Local System" account has a sysadmin role or at least a "create database" priviledge.

 After SQL Server has been installed, run the installation program for eLecture